gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 This could lead to performance issues like configuration cache misses.

-When attempting to construct a value [lazily](userguide/lazy_configuration.html), for instance, using `property.set(property.map { "$it and more" })`, a build failure could occur due to circular reference evaluation.
+Additionally, when attempting to construct a value [lazily](userguide/lazy_configuration.html), for instance, using `property.set(property.map { "$it and more" })`, a build failure could occur due to circular reference evaluation.

 [`Property`](javadoc/org/gradle/api/provider/Property.html#replace-org.gradle.api.Transformer-) and [`ConfigurableFileCollection`](javadoc/org/gradle/api/file/ConfigurableFileCollection.html#replace-org.gradle.api.Transformer-) now provide their respective `replace(Transformer<...>)` methods that allow lazily building the new value based on the current one: